• Skip to main content

 Delta may not charge for your carry-on bag, but they will charge for your carry-on pet.

 If you are going to bring a pet on board with you, it must be able to fit in a small, ventilated pet carrier that fits under the seat in front of you.
+You will also have to call Delta in advance to tell them you are bringing a pet with you and confirm that they are allowed on your flight.

 Pets in cabin kennels will count as your one carry-on item.
 In addition to the kennel, you can bring one personal item onboard the aircraft.
-The following fees apply to/from the following destinations.

 Delta Carry On Pet Fees